 Linda Lovelace rose to fame after starring in the groundbreaking adult film “Deep Throat.”
 But the story behind scenes was even more shocking than the film that made her career.

-Born Linda Boreman on Jan.
-10, 1949 in the Bronx, N.Y., Lovelace’s father was a New York City cop and her mother was a waitress.
+Born Linda Boreman on January 10, 1949 in the Bronx, New York, Lovelace’s father was a New York City cop and her mother was a waitress.
 She had an unhappy childhood, as her parents were either absent or abusive.
 They were also extremely religious and as a result, she received her education at strict Catholic schools.

 Growing up, she had the nickname “Miss Holy Holy” because she wouldn’t let boys near her.
 When Lovelace was in high school, her family moved to Florida, but she returned to New York to attend computer school at age 20.